salizzar/salizzar.github.io/_posts/2014-11-06-creating-a-github-jekyll-blog-using-docker.md

 ---
 Hello everyone,

-Let's talk about how to create a blog using Docker containerized Jekyll to publish posts using GitHub Pages.
+Let's talk about how to create a blog using Docker running a containerized Jekyll to publish posts on GitHub Pages.

 If you don't know, [Jekyll][jekyll] is a famous blog engine written in Ruby that uses [Markdown][markdown] files as blog posts, avoiding use of databases to store stuff.
 Jekyll is nice due for simplicity: you need only to create a single `.markdown` or `.md` file inside `_posts` directory and run the following command in your terminal to see your blog running:

 	$ ruby -S jekyll serve

 I've used [Octopress][octopress], a framework written above Jekyll.
 It's nice, but you have some effort to create blog skeleton and make it working well with [GitHub Pages][githubpages].
-I decided to be more simplistic today.
+I decided to be more simplistic today, changing to Jekyll.

 Well, it looks great but where [Docker][docker] enter?
 Some months ago, I'm moving from [Vagrant][vagrant] to Docker to have more agility because containers are MUCH more thin than entire VM's running in your machine.
 After some research on the interwebs, I decided to create a blog from scratch using Docker and Jekyll.
 I will presume that you already know how Docker works and have some contact with `Dockerfile` config files.